 Khadijah Z. Ali-Coleman, Ed.D

-Khadijah Z. Ali-Coleman, Ed.D. is a mother, cultural curator, community organizer, nationally recognized speaker, and writer born in Washington DC and raised in Maryland.
+Khadijah Z. Ali-Coleman, Ed.D. is a mother, cultural curator, community organizer, nationally recognized speaker, and writer born in Washington DC and raised in Maryla nd.
 She is the 2023-2026 Poet Laureate of Prince George's County, MD.
-A playwright, she has had more than a dozen of her plays presented publicly in venues throughout the country, including the John F. Kennedy Center for the Performing Arts, Theater Alliance, and Baltimore Theater Project.
-She was a Theater Alliance Quadrant Playwright from 2019-2021, and a 2019 Fulbright-Hays scholar during her doctoral studies at Morgan State University.
+A playwright, she has had more than a dozen of her plays presented publicly in venues throughout the country,and she was selected as a Theater Alliance Quadrant Playwright from 2019-2021, and a 2019 Fulbright-Hays scholar during her doctoral studies at Morgan State University.

 A multi-genre writer, she is author of the poetry chapbook, The Summoning of Black Joy (2023) and the children’s book Mariah’s Maracas (2018) and co-editor of the academic text, Homeschooling Black Children in the US: Theory, Practice and Popular Culture (2022).
 Her work is featured in the anthology The Fire Inside: Collected Stories and Poems from Zora’s Den (ZD, 2020), the book Afro-Futurism in Black Panther: Gender, Identity and the Remaking of Blackness (Rowan & Littlefield, 2021) and in three volumes of the Liberated Muse book anthology series that she edited from 2009-2015.
 A freelance journalist and essayist since 1999, her bylines have appeared in The Baltimore Times, The Washington Informer, East of the River, Ebony.com, SoulBounce.com, SoulTrain.com, The Grade, The Body Is Not An Apology, Medium and more.

 Dr. Ali-Coleman served as the 2020 Scholar-in-Residence at Prince George’s County African American Museum and Cultural Center (PGAAMCC) where she also served as a teaching artist.
 She curated and presented her family history and that of four other families through the exhibit Flying Towards Freedom during her time at PGAAMCC.
-As an educator, she has created and led educational programs for over 20 years at numerous organizations, taught communication studies and fine and performing arts at colleges and universities and is currently serving as the executive director of Hurston Wright Foundation.
+As an educator, she has created and led educational programs for over 20 years at numerous organizations, taught communication studies and fine and performing arts at colleges and universities and is currently serving as Chief Executive Officer of Black Writers for Peace & Social Justice, a nonprofit she formed in 2024.
 She is founding director of the multidisciplinary arts group Liberated Muse and co-founder of the education research group Black Family Homeschool Educators and Scholars (BFHES).

 Dr. Ali-Coleman holds a Bachelor of Arts degree in Interdisciplinary Studies (African American Studies and Mass Media) and a minor in Writing from the University of Maryland Baltimore, County; a Master of Arts degree in Mass Communication from Towson University and a doctorate in education from Morgan State University.
 She earned a certificate in Diversity, Equity and Inclusion in the Workplace in 2021 from the University of Florida.
 She has been featured on television shows and radio programs speaking about arts and education or performing on PBS, NBC, Fox5, WPFW 89.3 FM, WEAA 88.9 FM, WHUR 96.3 FM, and more.
 Visit her website here.